HuseynA28/DataFlow-Snowflake-Airflow-dbt-Docker-CICD/README.markdown

 Running the Pipeline
 Push to GitHub → GitHub Actions loads the dataset into Snowflake and runs dbt tests.

 Start Airflow with astro dev start or docker compose up.
+Do not  forget add the connetion
+- connection type :snowflake
+- connection id : snowflake_connect
+- Login :DBT_USER
+- Password:StrongPassword12345
+  and  add json file into Extra Filed Josn

+  {
+  "account": "XXXX-XXXXX",
+  "warehouse": "dbt_wh",
+  "database": "DBT_DB",
+  "role": "dbt_role",
+  "schema": "DBT_SCHEMA",
+  "insecure_mode": false
+}

 Open Airflow at localhost:8080 and trigger the dbt_dag DAG.
 After the running the DAG you will se the result liek below